 We are now teaching from the revised New National Curriculum 2014. http://www.primarycurriculum.me.uk/ More information can also be found at https://www.gov.uk/government/collections/national-curriculum

 In addition to this curriculum approach we have discrete Phonic & Spelling teaching sessions in all classes, usually five times a week.
 We currently use the Read, Write Inc Phonics programme to support our teaching of phonics in Reception and Year 1.
 The children then move onto the Read, Write Inc Spelling Programme in Years 2, 3 and 4 and the Comprehension Programme.
 We are currently preparing our more able readers to move onto Accelerated Reader books when they finish the Read, Write Inc programme and are fluent readers.
-For more teaching and learning details please see our Teaching and Learning policy and our Spelling Policy (under Key Information and Policies) for further details).
+For more teaching and learning details please see our Teaching and Learning policy and our Spelling Policy (under Key Information and Policies).

 Our values are strong and driven by our faith.
 All our rewards are linked to how we behave according to our values and how we are developing as learners.

-Please find below our Curriculum Intent, Topic Overviews, Knowledge, Skills Organisers and an example of a curriculum plan which includes the progression of skills.
+Please find below our Curriculum Intent, Topic Enquiry Questions, Overviews, Knowledge, Skills Organisers and an example of a curriculum plan which includes the progression of skills.
 We are currently improving our curriculum by ensuring the plans have records of previous learning and the specific knowledge we want the children to know and remember in their current learning.
 These are working documents and available on request.
 If you would like to find out more please come into school and speak to our Head Teacher or one of the class teachers.

 Please note due to having classes of two year groups we teach a two-year rolling programme: Year A and Year B. For the academic year 2023 - 2024 we are teaching our Year B curriculum.

 Our intention is that our curriculum, underpinned by our Christian values of Trust, Peace, Friendship, Joy, Courage and Forgiveness: